tduyng/tduyng.github.io/content/blog/2025-12-21-neovim-setup-debug-nodejs/index.md

 img = "/img/dashboard.webp"
 +++

-This is part 9 of my Neovim series.
 Today I share how to debug Node.js and TypeScript projects in Neovim.

 Debugging was the hardest part for me.
 I often had to switch back to VSCode just to debug, because it “just works” there.
 I never really thought about what happens behind the scenes.
 The key thing I was missing is simple: installing `nvim-dap` is not enough.
 You also need a debug adapter.